FroschFT/FroschFT/README.md

 ## 🌱 Currently Learning
 - Machine learning and AI techniques
 - Recommendation systems
-- Autonomous Game Characters with AI
+- Autonomous game characters with AI
 - Advanced algorithms and data structures

 ## 📫 How to reach me